 Use your deep industry knowledge to inspire students and cultivate the skills they need for a rewarding career in your field.
 If you are an industry professional interested in teaching CTE, you can find out what’s required for your area of expertise via the New York State Education Department’s (NYSED) certification requirements database.
 Before you can submit your application for the specialized CTE certification known as Transitional-A Certification you must receive a nomination letter (job offer) from a school principal.

 If you are an existing DOE employee interested in becoming a CTE teacher, you may log on to the NYC DOE Info Hub to explore opportunities.
+The Info Hub includes information on the Open Market transfer period to apply to CTE positions as well as CTE Per Session opportunities

 Success Via Apprenticeship Program (SVA)